Akinori-F-Ebihara/LLLR_toymodel/README.md

-# Probability density ratio estimation with the Loss for Log-Likelihood Ratio
+# Probability density ratio estimation with the Loss for Log-Likelihood Ratio (LLLR)
 This article supplements our paper, [Deep Neural Networks for the Sequential Probability Ratio Test on Non-i.i.d.
 Data Series](https://arxiv.org/abs/2006.05587).

 Below we test whether the proposed Loss for Log-Likelihood Ratio Loss (LLLR) can help a neural network estimating the true probability density ratio.
 Providing the ground-truth probability density ratio was difficult in the original paper because it was prohibitive to find the true probability distribution out of the public databases containing real-world scenes.
 Thus, we create a toy-model estimating the probability density ratio of the two multivariate Gaussian distributions.
 Experimental results show that a multi-layer perceptron (MLP) trained with the proposed LLLR achieves smaller estimation error than an MLP with crossentropy (CE)-loss.